Survey on Evaluation of LLM-based Agents: Agent Capabilities Evaluation

 Early efforts to gauge LLM agent self-reflection were often indirect, repurposing existing reasoning or planning tasks, such as AGIEval \citep{zhong2023agievalhumancentricbenchmarkevaluating}, MedMCQA \citep{pal2022medmcqalargescalemultisubject}, ALFWorld \citep{shridhar2021alfworldaligningtextembodied}, MiniWoB++ \citep{liu2018reinforcementlearningwebinterfaces}, etc., into multi-turn feedback loops, to see if models could recognize or correct their own errors given external feedback in confined settings~\citep{renze2024selfreflectionllmagentseffects,huang2024largelanguagemodelsselfcorrect,Shinn2023ReflexionLA,you-etal-2024-llm,sun2023adaplanneradaptiveplanningfeedback,liu2025selfreflectionmakeslargelanguage}.
 Improvement was typically measured by determining if the final answer was corrected, providing only a coarse evaluation and potentially ill-defined measurement, as observed improvements may depend on specific prompting techniques lacking proper standardization \citep{huang2024largelanguagemodelsselfcorrect,liu2025selfreflectionmakeslargelanguage}.

-As a dedicated effort to establish a standardized benchmark for interactive self-reflection, LLF-Bench \citep{cheng2023llfbenchbenchmarkinteractivelearning} was proposed.
-This benchmark extends diverse decision-making tasks and incorporates task instructions as part of the environment rather than as part of the agent.
-To mitigate overfitting to specific environments, LLF-Bench offers options to randomize textual descriptions of task instructions and feedback received by agents.
+LLF-Bench \citep{cheng2023llfbenchbenchmarkinteractivelearning} was introduced to standardize benchmarks for interactive self-reflection.
+It includes diverse decision-making tasks and treats task instructions as part of the environment.
+To reduce overfitting, it allows randomization of task instruction descriptions and agent feedback.

 Similarly, LLM-Evolve \citep{you-etal-2024-llm} was introduced to evaluate LLM agents' self-reflection capabilities on standard benchmarks such as MMLU \citep{hendrycks2020measuring}.
 This approach evaluates agents based on past experiences by collecting previous queries with feedback and extracting them as in-context demonstrations.
 To provide more granular insights into different feedback types, \citep{pan2025benchmarkstalkreevaluatingcode} focused specifically on coding agents, extending existing coding benchmarks like APPS \citep{hendrycks2021measuringcodingchallengecompetence} and LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree} to interactive settings.